Human Ancestries Simulation and Inference: a Review of Ancestral Recombination Graph-Based Approaches: Review of Software

 where the $h_i$s are haplotypes and $\rho$ is a recombination parameter. \pkg{Threads} extends this expression slightly to include a mutation parameter, which we denote by $\mu$ in this section.
 In any case, the fundamental idea is to view the $k$\textsuperscript{th} haplotype as a \emph{mosaic} of the first $k - 1$ sequences which constitute a \emph{reference panel}.
 Multiple problems, such as finding recombination breakpoints, can be solved using standard approaches for hidden Markov models within that framework.

-The PAC model itself is sufficient to compute a coalescent threading, a fact noted by the authors.
+The \st{PAC} LSM model itself is sufficient to compute a coalescent threading, a fact noted by the authors.
 However, the large search space of possible threadings is problematic from an efficiency standpoint.
 For this reason, the set of candidates for new coalescence events is first reduced in a pre-processing step via a tailor-made algorithm based on the positional Burrows-Wheeler transform \cite{Durbin2014}.
 Thanks to this heuristic, only candidates similar to the new haplotype, with respect to the Hamming distance, are considered.
 The implementation is efficient as it revolves around operations on red-black trees.
+Indeed, numerical experiments presented by the authors show that \pkg{Threads} is generally faster than \pkg{ARG-Needle}, often by an order of magnitude.

 A new haplotype $h_{n + 1}$ is threaded into the graph according to the sequence of events maximizing $f(h_{n + 1} \given h_1, \ldots, h_n, \rho, \mu)$. $h_{n + 1}$ is associated with a word in $\{ 1, \ldots, n \}^m$ representing the pairwise similarity between two haplotypes for each marker.
 The number $k$ at position $p$ indicates that the new haplotype is most similar to sequence $k$ at the $p$\textsuperscript{th} marker, given a pair of recombination and mutation rates.
 Of course, runs of similar letters are expected; these are called \emph{Viterbi segments} and are conceptually related to the widespread notion of \emph{IBD segment}, although they are not interchangeable.
 Each Viterbi segment making up a haplotype constitutes a threading unit, acting as a proxy for recombination events (see section 5 of supplementary notes).
 In any case, maximizing the conditional density of a new haplotype is computationally challenging, as the classical algorithm involves $\mathcal O(mn^2)$ evaluations. \pkg{Threads} significantly reduces this number.
 First, the pre-processing step described above is used to reduce the number of candidates to $l$, which is chosen to be small, possibly orders of magnitude smaller than $m$.
 While this is helpful, the heart of \pkg{Threads}'s algorithm is a branch and bound approach based on certain characteristics of the recombination process, lowering the complexity of the so-called Threads-Viterbi step to linear in $n$.
 Since there are $m$ haplotypes to be threaded, the complexity of this step is $\mathcal O(mln)$.
 A final source of speedup comes from the fact that each of the $m$ optimization problems is independent of the others, making computation perfectly parallelizable.